keatontate/gmtk-jam-2025/documentation/dev.md

 # Developer notes

 ## Flags:
-- `0`: Standing platform.
-The user will snap to the top of it.
-Can be used for a staircase if the player wants to auto-scale the stairs
+- `0`: Solid platform.
+Player can't pass through it.
 - `1`: Ladder.

+# Todo
+- Player state: falling, standing, walking, climbing, working
+  - not only will this simplify player code but it will help us with animations later.